apockill/crystalballer/README.md

 2. Connect the Oak-D Lite to the computer via USB.

+3. Set up the Gakken as the primary display, where it's the leftmost display.

 ### Validating GPU works
 You can check if your docker installation works with GPU by seeing if nvidia-smi works correctly.
 You can do this by running the following command: